davidwhiting/snowflake-quickstart/step2.md

 ![](images/02_import_5.png)

-The dataset is now available for next steps
+The dataset is now available for next steps in Driverless AI

 ![](images/02_import_3.png)